COVID-19 spreads through South Dakota family's close ties

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 Older adults and people with existing health problems are among those particularly susceptible to more severe illness, including pneumonia.

+Gov. Kristi Noem on Wednesday said the state's sparse population would slow the spread of the virus, factoring into her plans to not issue stay-at-home orders and instead to rely on voluntary compliance with recommendations to halt group gatherings.

-Caterina Scoglio, a professor at Kansas State University who studies how viruses spread through rural communities, said most epidemic modeling is based on larger cities, but that rural communities can have unique vulnerabilities.
+But Caterina Scoglio, a professor at Kansas State University who studies how viruses spread through rural communities, said small towns can have unique vulnerabilities that cities don't have.

 “In rural areas, there are normally fewer contacts with people but those contacts are based on strong ties,” she said.